Making a Textured Fine Silver Ring

 Before you begin it is important to set up your fusing station.
 Check that your fusing station does not contain any flammable items and fill the quenching bowl 3/4 full with cold water.
 Make sure that your torch is full before you being and has rested for 5 minutes.
 This way any spilled gas can dissipate and the butane can settle within the torch.
 Refer to steps 2-4 of our Fusing a Fine Silver Component technique on how to properly fill your torch.

-Start with about 6"" of fine silver wire and wrap it around the ring mandrel.
+Start with about 6" of fine silver wire and wrap it around the ring mandrel.
 We want to end up with a size 6 1/2 ring band so we wrapped the wire around the 4 1/2 mark on the ring mandrel.
-Refer to step 33 of our Fusing FAQ to figure out how to size your ring band depending on the wire gauge you are using.
+Since you will be texturing the ring, it will expand to the correct size when you hammer it.

 Remove the ring band from the mandrel.